onyangoju/onyangoju/README.md

 - 👋 Hi, I’m Onyango
 - 👀 I’m interested in increasing my code efficiency
-- 🌱 I’m currently taking ICT at Maseno University,main campus.
+- 🌱 I’m currently a student at Maseno University,Main Campus.
 - I have also gained certifications in Cisco and methods to write good code.
 - 📫 Am open to any form of self motivating and open source code,you can hit me up at +254 705682047